Getting started with your indoor vegetable garden

 introduction

-If you are a vegetable garden freak and can hardly wait to start your 2022 growing season, then this article might be something for you.
-However, if you are happy that things are quiet for a while and your pantry and freezer are full of goodies for the winter, then this article might not be something for you.
-I will talk about the advantages and disadvantages of starting your indoor vegetable garden earlier.
-I will also discuss how you can start earlier and for which crops it is useful.
-An example: Certain crops benefit from pollination by bees in June.
-But the flowers that you sow in your garden to attract bees often only come into bloom in July or August.
-Another example: Southern plants or crops with a very long growing season such as peppers , can be harvested in June or July if you start earlier.
-This does not work in the same way as you would normally do if you only harvest your peppers from August.
-In this article I try to outline the needs of a plant in a simple way.
-To outline different needs during the different stages of a plant's growth cycle.
+If you're a vegetable gardening enthusiast and can't wait to start your 2022 growing season, this article might be for you.
+However, if you're happy with a bit of a break and your pantry and freezer are full of winter goodies, this article might not be for you.
+I'll discuss the advantages and disadvantages of starting your indoor vegetable garden earlier.
+I'll also cover how to start earlier and which crops benefit from it.
+For example: Certain crops benefit from bee pollination in June.
+But the flowers you sow in your garden to attract bees often only bloom in July or August.
+Another example: Southern plants or crops with a very long growing season, like peppers , can be harvested as early as June or July if you start earlier.
+This doesn't work the same way you normally would if you only harvest your peppers from August onwards.
+In this article, I'll try to outline a plant's needs in a simple way.
+Outline different needs during the different stages of a plant's growth cycle.

 Growing your own vegetables

-On this site you will find a detailed crop file for over 50 crops in the crop index.
-In addition to the sowing depth, the planting distances, the good and bad neighbours, you will also find the different crops per crop.
-In it you can see when you can sow, the moment you have to plant out if you are not sowing directly and when you can harvest.
-The files provide logos where you can start the cultivation.
-Indoors , under glass
+This site features a detailed crop index for over 50 crops.
+In addition to sowing depth, planting distances, and good and bad neighbours, it also lists the various crops for each crop.
+It shows when you can sow, when to transplant if you're not sowing directly, and when you can harvest.
+The sheets also include logos indicating where you can start growing.
+Indoors

 or outside